infernojs/inferno-website/src/docs/api/inferno-animation.md

 If you mount an animated component that in turn contains animated components, only the outer most animation will trigger.
 In other words, if you mount an animated page containing a list of animated rows, only the page will animate.
 You can use this effect to block animations on first render by making sure your root component inherits from `AnimatedComponent` and just skipping the transitions.

 ### Creating a custom animated component
-If you want to implement another type of animation, such as Bootstrap 4 animations, you can implement the lifecycle events yourself. **Make sure you use the helper methods** exposed by `inferno-animation` unless you really, really know what you are doing.
+If you want to implement another type of animation, such as Bootstrap 4 animations, you can implement the lifecycle events yourself. **Make sure you use the helper methods** exposed by `inferno-animation` unless you really, really, know what you are doing.
 The helper methods will make the code more readable and contains some hard earned wisdom.

 ```js
 import {